emissary-ingress/emissary/reference/core/consul-service-discovery.md

 **Note:** This integration is available starting with Ambassador `0.53.0`.
 For now, the development image of this integration is here: `quay.io/datawire/ambassador:flynn-dev-watt-f16a585`.

 In this example, we will demo using Consul Service Discovery to expose APIs to Ambassador.
-For simplicity, we will do this with a Kubernetes Service.
+For simplicity, we have created a QoTM API that automatically registers itself as service with Consul.

-1. Create the QoTM API and service:
+1. Create the QoTM API:

     ```yaml
-    ---
-    apiVersion: v1
-    kind: Service
-    metadata:
-      name: qotm
-    spec:
-      selector:
-        app: qotm
-      ports:
-      - port: 80
-        name: http-qotm
-        targetPort: http-api
     ---
     apiVersion: extensions/v1beta1
     kind: Deployment